rapsoj/INFLOW-AI/README.md

 # INFLOW-AI Flood Inundation Prediction Model

 ## Overview
-This program is a comprehensive tool designed to predict flood inundation coverage over the INFLOW study area.
-It leverages satellite data, machine learning models, and Monte Carlo simulations to generate 2-month predictions and 95% confidence intervals.
-Additionally, it automates the processing, normalisation, and visualisation of data, providing actionable insights into flood dynamics in the While Nile basin.
+This program is a machine learning model designed to predict flood inundation coverage over the INFLOW study area.
+It leverages satellite data, transformer modls, and Monte Carlo simulations to generate 2-month predictions and 95% confidence intervals.
+It also automates the processing, normalisation, and visualisation of data, providing actionable insights into flood dynamics in the While Nile basin.

 ![Timelapse GIF](https://raw.githubusercontent.com/rapsoj/INFLOW-AI/main/predictions/graphs/timelase-compressed.gif)